xai990/GEMDiff/README.md

 # GEMDiff: A diffusion model bridge between normal and tumor Gene Expression Matrix

-This repository contains the code for the diffusion model and a neural network model for a breast cancer study case.
-This input files for this datset will be provided soon.
+This repository contains the code for the diffusion model and a neural network model that bridge normal and tumor gene expression states.
+The workflow now includes an end-to-end pipeline for pancreatic cancer (TCGA-PAAD) in addition to the original breast cancer study configuration.
 The results can be found on our [paper](https://academic.oup.com/bib/article/26/2/bbaf093/8069412?utm_source=advanceaccess&utm_campaign=bib&utm_medium=email)/[website](https://xai990.github.io/)

 ## Installation